Lendruk/NoriBooru/Readme.md

 Self-hosted media database and management system.
 Uses the concept of vaults as a media database.
 A server can keep track of multiple vaults at the same time.

 Currently NoriBooru is **NOT PRODUCTION READY**.
 All future versions released before `1.0.0` will be experimental versions and subject to breaking changes.

-## How to run
+For now there is no optimized production build.

+## Getting Started

+### Requirements
+- ffmpeg
+- node >= 20.0.0

 ### Locally
 In the project root directory run: